ESTATE SERVICES

 Representation: Owners and Leaseholders

-The Scheme allows owners and leaseholders of unenfranchised property to be on an Executive Committee – so they can participate in and discuss the operation of the Scheme and ensure its smooth implementation.
+The Scheme allows the owners and leaseholders of properties within the Estate to be on an Executive Committee.
+This is so they can participate in, and discuss the operation of, the Scheme and ensure its smooth implementation.
 The Executive Committee has equal representation from all areas of the Estate and must meet at least once a year.

-For smooth running of the Estate, there are established procedures for notifying a change of ownership of freehold properties as it is vital to have up-to-date and accurate ownership details.
+To ensure the smooth running of the Estate, there are established procedures for notifying a change of ownership of freehold properties as it is vital for the managers to have up-to-date and accurate ownership details.

 recency parade 5 stories with tree_11zon